drewpchannel/ffbcext/README.md

 ## Work Around
 To keep the popup open while clicking on Yahoo, right click the extension window and click inspect.
 As long as the inspection window is open it will not disapear

+notes at the end of player CSV row causing the next player to not sure up, I have been creating a new CSV with out my notes

 ## Todo:
+Longer name table for juju ect

 Color code positions

 fix defenses